finos/legend-studio/CONTRIBUTING.md

 A `changeset` is used to express the intent to release a set of packages at particular [semver bump types](https://semver.org/) with a summary of the changes made.
 Therefore, we expect the author to create `changeset` files to indicate which packages should be re-released due to their changes and a brief summary of the changes to be added to release note/changelog.

-> No matter how big is your change, you should **always** at least bump a `patch` release for the packages being modified.
+> No matter how big is your change, you should **always at least bump a `patch` release for the packages being modified**.
 We enforce this to avoid missing changes during release and also to lessen the cognitive load for reivewers.
-If your change is not substantial (for example, you are fixing code format, bumping some minor dependencies or adding some tests), you can leave the summary blank.
+If your change is not substantial (for example, you are fixing code format, bumping low-risk dependencies or adding tests), you can leave the summary blank.
 Sometimes, you would make changes in core packages, leading to further modifications in other packages, in these cases, what we find to be the most common workflow is to create an empty changeset listing out all changed packages, and then to create a seaprate changeset targetting just the modified core packages with detailed changelogs.

 We use [changesets](https://github.com/atlassian/changesets) to manage this process.
 See below for the format of the changeset.